nxenon/h2spacex/README.md

     pip install h2spacex

+## Error in Installation
+if you get errors of scapy:

+    pip install --upgrade scapy

 # Quick Start
 You can import the HTTP/2 TLS Connection and set up the connection.
 After setting up the connection, you can do other things: